In October 2017 was I lucky to be granted a 10-day tourist visa to Syria, almost 2 years before every other “traveller decided to travel to Syria”.

 The people I told about my plans were all saying the chance of entering Syria was around zero and, if I did manage to enter, I would most likely end up getting killed or kidnapped.

 So when I finally managed to secure a tourist visa to Syria, I booked the first flight possible to Beirut, the capital of Lebanon, since there are currently no easy flight connections to Damascus and Syria.

 It´s now really easy to visit Syria, click here to read about travel guide about how to get the visa in less 48hours.

-Over the 10 days, I traveled around Syria, I visited Damascus – Aleppo (Read About my visit to Aleppo by clicking here) – Homs with countryside around it, and the Mediterranean coast before I went back to Lebanon for my flight back home to Europe.
+Over the 10 days, I travelled around Syria, I visited Damascus – Aleppo (Read About my visit to Aleppo by clicking here) – Homs with the countryside around it, and the Mediterranean coast before I went back to Lebanon for my flight back home to Europe.

 I went to Syria with an open mind and with no political intentions at all.